Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/language.md

 Note that there is no type conversion from non-boolean to boolean types as there is in C and JavaScript, so `if (1) { ... }` is not valid CashScript.

+### Comments

+Comments can be added anywhere in the contract file.
+Comment semantics are similar to languages like JavaScript or C. This means that single-line comments can be added with `// ...`, while multiline comments can be added with `/* ... */`.

 ### Types

 CashScript is a statically typed language, which means that the type of each variable needs to be specified.
 Types can interact with each other in expressions containing operators.
 For a quick reference of the various operators, see [Operators](/cashscript/docs/language#operators).
 Types can also be implicitly or explicitly casted to other types.
 For a quick reference of the various casting possibilities, see [Casting](/cashscript/docs/language#casting).